pan-roy/pan-roy.github.io/_posts/2024-03-26-api-upload.md

 To accomplish our goal, we would need to execute several steps:

-* Install and configure the xlwings library in Python, along with installing the xlwings Excel add-in.
+* Install and configure the xlwings library in Python, along with the xlwings Excel add-in.

 * Create a Python script to establish a connection with Xero.